It's pretty obvious how this place got its name

 Utah offers over 100 bodies of water that are considered boatable.
 We describe the most popular below.
 All have developed boat ramps and other modern facilities.
 Excellent campgrounds are available at each of these waters.
 Elevations and surface acres are approximate and are for full pool.
+Some of the best places to boat in Utah include the following:

-Lake Powell is our most popular boating water.
+The most popular boating water.
 It offers sunny skies, sandy beaches, scenic canyons and excellent opportunities for skiing, fishing and personal watercraft.
 Excellent launch ramps and boat rentals are available at major marinas.
 Part of this reservoir extends into Arizona.

 Elevation: 3,700 ft